Martin Binks MBE

 Martin was born in Knaresborough, and educated at Rutherford Grammar School, Newcastle upon Tyne, and at Taunton’s School, Southampton.
 He read for the Honours Degree of B.Mus. at the University of Birmingham, and followed this with a further year at University College, Cardiff.
 It was whilst at Birmingham that he began conducting, organising his own concerts with the University Orchestra.
 He studied conducting with Sir Charles Groves and Louis Frémaux whilst they were the Conductors of the Royal Liverpool Philharmonic Orchestra and the City of Birmingham Symphony Orchestra in the 1970s.

 In May 1970, Martin was appointed Conductor of the Leeds Symphony Orchestra.
-He is now the longest-serving conductor of any orchestra in the United Kingdon.
-During his forty five years’ conductorship, the orchestra’s repertoire has been very wide with music from the seventeenth century to the present day, including several commissioned works.
+During his conductorship, the orchestra’s repertoire has been very wide with music from the seventeenth century to the present day, including several commissioned works.
 Perhaps particularly noticeable has been the inclusion of much French music, especially Berlioz, Debussy, Ravel and Saint-Saëns, whilst the three most frequently performed composers are Mozart, Beethoven and Berlioz.

 As Artistic Director and Conductor of West Riding Opera, he has conducted more than two hundred and fifty performances of over forty operas.
 Several operas have been given their first-ever productions in the North of England, such as Weber’s Euryanthe and Oberon, Delibes’ Lakmé, Lalo’s Le Roi d’Ys, Bellini’s Il Pirata, Marschner’s The Vampire, Lortzing’s The Poacher, and Berlioz’ Béatrice et Bénédict.